j-berg-au/BOUNDLESS/content/Notes.md

 - Hook someone and pull them closer (Blackbeard from LANCER)
 - Save vs Fear?
 - Steel wind strike
+- Throw someone at someone else
+- Heal on hit
+- When an attack misses you or you reduce the damage to 0, you may counter-attack as a reaction

 **Tricks**
 - Ball Bearings/Otherwise cool traps
 - Flicker (Tier II) (Appear in 2 spaces at once, when hit or start of next turn or when you decide you can "collapse your superposition" for a 50/50 chance you're in either space)
 - Self Teleport + leave behind shadow duplicate
+- Dash & Slash, but you can change direction after each attack
 - Artisan tricks for each specialisation
 - Virtuoso tricks
 - Bomb